 A similar child welfare systems response may ensue if the child victim identifies a child-perpetrator.
 However, various differences exist.
 First, just as parents have a constitutional right of access to their child, siblings have similar rights.
 Yet, the existence of any actual or potential harm to a child (i.e., sexual abuse) warrants superseding that right in order to protect the child.
 Depending on the severity of the alleged abuse, CPS workers often recommend that parents merely separate the victim and the offender, and keep a vigilant eye on each child to prevent a re-offense.
 Unfortunately, this solution is nearly possible to implement.

-Sometimes, the response will be to require removal of the offending child from the home.
+When it comes to being sexually abused by a sibling, sometimes the response will be to require removal of the offending child from the home.
 This situation also is not optimal.
 The victim child often feels responsible for the unwanted change in family structure (not all sexual offenses are experienced as traumatic, so a child may want the sexual activity to cease, but may not want his or her abuser removed from the family).
 The child perpetrator does not always understand the gravamen of his conduct.
-Sexual acting out in children can often result from that child’s own victimization or merely age-appropriate sexual curiosity (common when a pubescent child offends against a pre-pubescent child).
-If the child perpetrator is removed from the family system because of conduct he did not know was abusive, the child may feel unloved and abandoned, relative to the child victim (i.e., prior misconduct by both children never resulted in removal; now his conduct that he later learns was problematic results in his eviction from the home).
+Sexual acting out in children can often result from that child’s own victimization or merely age-appropriate sexual curiosity (common when a pubescent child offends against a prepubescent child).
+So when it comes to being sexually abused by a sibling, if the child perpetrator is removed from the family system because of conduct he did not know was abusive, the child may feel unloved and abandoned, relative to the child victim (i.e., prior misconduct by both children never resulted in removal; now his conduct that he later learns was problematic results in his eviction from the home).

 In circumstances where the children remain under the same roof but are required to undergo therapy to address the abuse, discrepant views of what actually took place may heighten animosity in the home.
 For instance, if victim child’s therapist believes that abuse occurred, the treatment may require the victim child to confront the child perpetrator in the presence of a mental health professional.
 However, if the child perpetrator’s therapist believes that the event resulted from sexual abuse of the child perpetrator, that therapist may oppose a confrontation and take a protective stance for the child that focuses on his receiving treatment for his own abuse before admitting to the abuse of the child victim.
 In this scenario, the parents are left in the untenable position of having to decide which child will receive the recommended therapy, which inherently contradicts the recommended treatment for the other.